carlhuda/janus/README.markdown

 There's a lot more; check it out at `:help surround`

-## Taglist
+## ctags

-`:Tlist` brings up an overview panel that lists all ctags for easy navigation.
+Janus includes the TagList plugin, which binds `:Tlist` to an overview panel that lists all ctags for easy navigation.

 **Customizations**: Janus binds `<Leader>rt` to the ctags command to update tags.

+**Note**: For full language support, run `brew install ctags` to install exuberant-ctags.

+**Tip**: Check out `:help ctags` for information about VIM's built-in ctag support.
+Tag navigation creates a stack which can traversed via `Ctrl-]` (to find the source of a token) and `Ctrl-T` (to jump back up one level).

 ## Git Support (Fugitive)